slcz/slcz.github.io/_posts/2016-02-02-about-ssd-write-amplification.md

     td.equation-number { text-align:right; width:2em; }
 </style>

+While testing on different SSDs, I encountered the same question a few times.
+What is the projected performance degradataion when the device is under heavy write workload?

 When a block is finally selected for garbage collection, we could calculate the probability that it is not overwritten by a newer write.
 As below,